Industry Insights

 Convenience

-1. A WSJ reader survey taking airport preferences and CX into consideration.
+• A WSJ reader survey on airport preferences and overall experience

-4. Longest possible walk from the curb of the terminal to the farthest gate.
+• Longest possible walk from the terminal curb to the farthest gate

 Reliability

-1. On-time arrivals, based on the percentage of flights arriving at gates within 14 minutes of scheduled time.
+• On-time arrivals, meaning the percentage of flights arriving within 14 minutes of schedule

-5. TSA wait times in standard lanes (subject to manager discretion).
+• TSA wait times in standard screening lanes

 Value